A cowboy without a horse

 The character was created for the 1966 movie with the same title, directed by Sergio Corbucci.
 Like Sergio Leone’s A Fistful of Dollars, it was inspired by Akira Kurosawa’s Yojimbo.
-Script-wise Django deviates far more from Yojimbo than the version presented by Leone in A Fistful of Dollars.
-At the same time Corbucci wanted his character to be a bit more like the ronin, the masterless samurai from Yojimbo.
+Script-wise Django deviates more from Yojimbo than the version presented by Leone in A Fistful of Dollars, but Corbucci wanted the character of Django to be closer to the ronin, the masterless samurai from Yojimbo (and many other samurai-movies he had studied).
 For this reason Django was denied a horse.
 He enters the movie walking, trailing a coffin through the mud, carrying his saddle on his shoulder.

 Django was played by Italian actor Franco Nero, who was only 23 years old at the time.
-He was therefore dubbed by a voice actor in the Italian version, to make him at least sound older.
+He was therefore dubbed by a voice actor (37-year-old Nando Gazzolo) in the Italian version to make him sound older.
 According to Mark Damon, who had appeared in Johnny Oro, Corbucci wanted him for the part, but was convinced by producer Bolognini and his wife Nora to accept Nero.
-Apparently Fabio Testi was also given serious consideration.
 In several countries Django met with some serious censorship problems, and it was banned by British censors until its video release in ’93.
 The lasting success of both the film and the character are therefore remarkable.
-Django was so popular that several films were retitled in order to cash in on the fame of Corbucci’s movie; in Germany every cowboy with a gun and a mission was called Django in those days.
+Django was so popular that several films were re-titled in order to cash in on the fame of Corbucci’s movie; in Germany every cowboy with a gun and a mission was called Django in those days.

 Django after Django

 Franco Nero would only return once as Django, in the only official sequel, Django Strikes Again, made 22 (!) years later, in 1987.
 It stars Nero and his character is called Django, but otherwise it has little in common with the original movie.
 The list of films in which references are made to Django, is endless, varying from the ear severing scene in Quentin Tarantino’s Reservoir Dogs, to the film being watched in The Harder they come (1972, Perry Henzell) and the character Jango Fett in the Star Wars saga.
 The character would appear (and still does) on a regular basis in rock videos, video games and anime.
 Roberto Rodriguez The Mariachi trilogy is a sort of rewriting of the Django myth, postmodern style.
 The Japanese movie Sukiyaki Western Django is a super hip, super cool homage to movie and character.
-Today, more than forty years after Corbucci created the one and only, Django is more alive than ever.
+In 2012 Quentin Tarantino made Django Unchained, in which the black-clad hero was turned into a black (Afro-American) hero, a freed slave looking for his wife in the American South, on the eve of the Civil War.
+Franco Nero has a cameo in the movie as an owner of a slave engaged in 'Mandingo fighting'.
+Today, fifty years after Corbucci created the one and only, Django is more alive than ever.

 Sequels or non-Sequels